nettrades/nettrades-platform/TERMS-OF-SERVICE.md

-# NETTRADES.AI Terms of Service
+# NETTRADES Terms of Service

 **Last Updated: [Date]**

 ## 1. Acceptance of Terms
-By accessing or using the NETTRADES.AI platform ("the Service"), you agree to be bound by these Terms of Service.
+By accessing or using the NETTRADES platform ("the Service"), you agree to be bound by these Terms of Service.
 If you do not agree, do not use the Service.